Target Buffer Strategies

 If the reference asset decreases by more than the buffer:

-The buffer strategy seeks to provide a total return that is better than the price returns of the reference asset by the buffer percentage.
+The target buffer strategy seeks to provide an outcome that is better than the price returns of the reference asset by the buffer percentage.

 +

-Explore potential buffer strategy outcomes with an interactive tool
+Explore potential target buffer strategy outcomes with an interactive tool

 Funds